Aeva/mollytime/README.md

 The second important object category is a *tile*, which is a subclass of the `Tile` class.
 Tiles implement virtually all of the interactive behavior of your widget.
 Tiles generally do *not* have any inherent awareness of one another or the plate they are attached to, but that is not a strict requirement.
-Generally an instrument would deterine up front what MIDI note a tile corresponds to, and the tile would send the events to the midi subsystem directly via the tile's event handler callbacks.
+Generally an instrument would determine up front what MIDI note a tile corresponds to, and the tile would send the events to the midi subsystem directly via the tile's event handler callbacks.

 When these objects are constructed into a play space, the result is a shallow hierarchy that can be